Inspiring a High Level of Learning

 The Cheektowaga Central School District is located east of Buffalo with convenient access to major transportation arteries including both rail and air terminals within minutes from the schools.
 As a first ring suburb to the city of Buffalo, the district boasts of a diverse culture where all students celebrate their uniqueness as well as their unity as Cheektowaga Central Warriors.
-The school district provides students with the personal attention of a small district as well as the educational opportunities of a large, diversified school district, providing the best of both worlds to its students with at last 90% of its graduates attending college.
+The school district provides students with the personal attention of a small district as well as the educational opportunities of a large, diversified school district, providing the best of both worlds to its students with approximately 85% of its graduates attending college.

 - The needs of accelerated learners are met through differentiated instruction in the classroom, and then by accelerated, advanced, and/or AP courses / college courses at the secondary level.

 - High school students have many opportunities to earn college credits through articulation agreements with various local institutions of higher learning.

 - The full continuum of Special Education, Academic Intervention and ESL Services are provided at all levels.

 - Utilizing rigorous instructional tools and strategies will build the reading, writing and math skills across all grade levels and content areas.

 - In recent years, six CCSD teachers have been selected to participate in the NYS Master Teachers Program, and one of our teachers has received recognition as a National Board Certified Teacher.

 - In 2020, the district was awarded a six year PTECH grant where several students every year will be selected to participate and earn an Associate degree (free of charge) while in high school.
 This partnership is with Erie Community College, Erie 1 BOCES and the other Cheektowaga and Depew school districts.

 - Outside of school, clubs provide well-rounded, real-life opportunities for students